wolftron78/AIOStremio/README.md

 > [!IMPORTANT]
-> I (Viren070) am not the developer of AIOStremio.
-(I did develop [AIOStreams](https://github.com/Viren070/AIOStreams), however.)
-This is a backup repository, modified to make deployment slightly easier.
+> I am not the developer of AIOStremio.
+This is a backup repository.

 # AIOStremio